nghimestudio/nghitts/README.md

 # NGHI-TTS

 A browser-based Vietnamese Text-to-Speech application powered by Piper TTS models and ONNX Runtime Web.
 Generate high-quality speech directly in your browser without requiring a server for inference.
+Live demo: https://text2speech.work.

 ## Features